-Payments for child care services must be submitted online by your child care provider through the Provider Self-Service Portal.
+Payments for child care services must be submitted monthly by using an SFN 616 Child Care Payment Request Form or your child care provider may submit payment requests online.
 Payment requests must be submitted within two months from the month the care was provided.